SanderMertens/ecs_nbody/README.md

 # ecs_nbody
-This is an example that shows how a brute force version of the nbody problem can be implemented in Reflecs ECS.
+This is an example that shows how a brute force version of the nbody problem can be implemented in Reflecs ECS (https://github.com/SanderMertens/reflecs).
 The example demonstrates various reflecs features, like importing modules, on demand systems, multithreading and different ways to initialize components.

 ## Getting Started
 Reflecs uses the bake build system (https://github.com/SanderMertens/bake).
 To install bake on Linux and MacOS, do: